Updated July 10, 2023

-- Preferred Stock: Preferred Stock can be classified as Debt or equity depending upon the right of the preference shareholders.
-Under Shareholders Equity Statement, preference stocks that are nonredeemable and don’t require mandatory redemption are considered part of it.
+- Preferred Stock: Preferred Stock can be classified as Debt or equity depending upon the right of the preferred shareholders.
+Under Shareholder’s Equity Statement, preference stocks that are nonredeemable and don’t require mandatory redemption are considered part of it.

 - Retained Earnings: This is the residual income left from Net income on a cumulative basis which is not distributed to common shareholders in the form of dividends or buybacks.

-- Other Comprehensive Income: This includes income received from the issue of new shares, rights issue, payment of dividends, remeasurement gains and losses that are not forming part of the P&L Account and reported directly in Shareholders Equity Statement, etc.
+- Other Comprehensive Income: This includes income received from the issue of new shares, rights issue, payment of dividends, remeasurement gains and losses not forming part of the P&L Account and reported directly in the Shareholders Equity Statement, etc.

 It is an important financial report and provides useful input for various stakeholders.

-- It enables capturing the movement of Equity Capital during the period, changes in shareholders’ capital, and the reason for the same.
+- Enables capturing the movement of Equity Capital during the period, changes in shareholders’ capital, and the reason for the same.

-- It helps determine the number of earnings retained by the business and treasury stocks purchased during the period.
+- It helps determine the earnings retained by the business and treasury stocks purchased.

 - Another important role this statement plays is identifying how the business owners contribute to the business.
 For example, in a tough market economic downturn, business owners infuse additional capital, and a higher amount of retained earnings are plowed back into the business, giving a sense of cushion to other stakeholders.